-- 153 SF8 shall provide an Event Action security function to register occurrences of audited events and take appropriate action.
-Detection of such occurrences will cause an information flag to be set, and may cause one of the following to occur if warranted by the violation:
+SF8 shall provide an Event Action security function to register occurrences of audited 168 events and take appropriate action.
+Detection of such occurrences will cause an information flag to be set, and may cause one of the following to occur if warranted by the violation: (Not disclosed in ST-Lite)

-- Memory wiping actions

-- Different levels of immediate reset

-- Different levels of security interupts

-- 154 Event Action depends on the type of Event (see [TD] for more information).
+Event Action depends on the type of Event (see [TD] for more information).

-6.1.9 Unobservability (SF9)
+Unobservability (SF9)

-- 155 SF9 shall ensure that users/third parties will have difficulty observing the following operations on the TOE by the described means. - 1.
-Extract information relating to any specific resource or service being used by:Monitoring power consumption. - 2.
-Extract information relating to any specific resource or service being used by: Carrying out timing analysis on Crypto Functions. - 3.
-Extract information relating to any specific resource or service being used by:Using mechanical, electrical or optical means. - 156 The Strength of Function claimed for the Unobservability security function is high.
+SF9 shall ensure that users/third parties will have difficulty observing the following operations on the TOE by the described means.

+- Monitoring power consumption - Carrying out timing analysis on cryptographic functions - Using optical, mechanical or electrical means

+The Strength of Function claimed for the Unobservability security function is high.